 Distracted driving continues to present a threat to public health and safety.
 According to the National Highway Traffic Safety Administration, 3,450 people lost their lives as a direct result of distracted driving in 2016 alone.
 Although many different types of distracted driving exist, texting is one of the most dangerous types and often leads to serious injury.
 What happens if you sustain injuries in an accident involving a texting driver?
 Can you pursue a claim against the at-fault driver?
 The answer will depend on the circumstances which is why it is important to speak with a car accident lawyer as soon as possible.
-Contact the Law Offices of David I. Fuchs to schedule a free initial consultation to discuss your case.
+Contact David I. Fuchs, Injury & Accident Lawyer, P.A. to schedule a free initial consultation to discuss your case.
 (954) 568-3636.

 Any type of distracted driving can be dangerous, but some present a more serious threat than others.
 Public safety officers classify texting as one of the most dangerous types of distraction because it involves all three major types: